hellowac/mapnik-wiki-zh-cn/cn_docs/BoundsClipping.md

 Clipping can interact in subtle and important ways with a variety of other map and layer level parameters, and became more error prone (but powerful) with the introduction of support for Proj4 in r330.

-### Tickets related to bounding box clipping over time include:
+### Tickets related to bounding box clipping over time include

 * [#127](https://github.com/mapnik/mapnik/issues/127) BBox clipping fails when there's no intersection
 * [#204](https://github.com/mapnik/mapnik/issues/204) map.buffer_size() does not seem to fetch data within buffer zone
 * [#308](https://github.com/mapnik/mapnik/issues/308) Mapnik bug when features with invalid coordinates for target projection are encountered